erstazi/silver-pancake/README.md

 ### Apt

+Apt is more polished than apt-get.
 Then run this for getting apt:

 `sudo apt-get install apt`